 Grease 2 x 6 hole (100ml capacity) muffin pans.
 Cut small circles of baking paper (the size of the base) and line the base with the baking paper circles.
-If you are using a 20cm springform tin, line the base with baking paper.
+If you are using a 20cm springform tin or a 32cm x 22cm x 2cm baking tin, line the base with baking paper.

 Process the biscuits until finely crushed.
 Pour into a mixing bowl, add 3/4 of the butter, mix to combine, if the mixture is dry add more butter, but I only like to add enough for the mixture to not be dry.
-Divide the mixture into the tins, you need about 1 tablespoon of the mixture, press down firmly.
+Divide the mixture into the muffin tins, you need about 1 tablespoon of the mixture per hole, press down firmly.
+(If making it in the round or rectangular tins, just spread the mixture out evenly, pressing the crumbs down.
 Cover; refrigerate while preparing the filling.

 Filling: Sprinkle gelatine in a small heatproof bowl, add the water.
 Place the bowl over a saucepan of simmering water, stir until the gelatine has dissolved, remove from heat to cool while you make the rest of the filling.